ParasolJS/parasol-es/parasol-docs.md

   .color(palette)
 ```

 In addition to representing clusters by color, users may also choose to view clusters on an axis for interactive [brushing](#brushing).
 Because clusters id's are associated with each row of data, an axis is automatically created for them when plotting.
-By default, the cluster axis is currently hidden to avoid repetetive display of data.
+By default, the cluster axis is currently hidden to avoid repetitive display of data.
 However, using the [Hide and Show axes](#hide-show) feature, they can easily be revealed.
 See the images below for reference.

 Default: Clusters hidden on import.
 ![no_cluser](images/no_cluster.png)